SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 **3. View the results**

-Next, right-click on the `/projects/rhamt-reports/monolith/index.html` file on the file explorer and click preview to view the report in a new tab
+Next,Go to the project explorer > expand rhamt-report on the left hand side.
+Right click on index.html and click on preview to view the landing page.

 You should see the landing page for the report: